 - Clean it when you've finished

 Pitchcare is the only provider of LANTRA accredited training courses in the maintenance of Winter Sports Pitches.
 It is a one day course designed to provide a basic knowledge of rugby and football pitch maintenance.
 The course enables the Groundsman to grasp the basic needs of a winter sports surface throughout a 12 month period.

 Initial Sports Line Marking Course: Thursday 17 May 2018, Allscott, Telford TF6 5DY.

 Delegates attending the Winter Sports Pitch Maintenance course and using the accompanying manual will be able to develop their own skills, working knowledge and expertise, by understanding the method of instruction and the maintenance principles it sets out.

 Included in the Course Manual, there are working diaries showing the range of tasks needed to be accomplished each month.
 The Course Manual is available for purchase separately.

 In addition, we are able to arrange courses to be delivered on site to groups of 6 - 10 people.
-Email Chris Johnson for information.
+Email Carol Smith for information.